tudat-team/tudat-space/docs/source/about/contribute-to-tudat.rst

 * `Jacco Geul <https://jacco.geul.net/>`_ - For supporting Tudat for the duration of his Ph.D. project, resolving more bugs and answering more questions than we can count and professionalizing the setup of the project
 * `Jeroen Melman <https://www.linkedin.com/in/jeroen-melman-9533148>`_ - For helping to build up the Tudat project in its very first years with code development and project setup, without which it may never have survived
 * Miguel Avillez - For developing the current loading and processing functionality allowing Tudat to handle real radio tracking data
+* `Geoffrey Garrett <https://www.linkedin.com/in/ghgarrett/>`_ - For setting up the Python interface of Tudat, the building of the conda packages, and making an important step in professionalizing the project

 **Past Contributors**